amitsaha/echorand.me/content/posts/linux_shell_autocompletion.md

 annotations and exposed functionalities to generate the script consisting of Bash functions and using `compgen` and related Bash commands.

 I created an [issue](https://github.com/spf13/cobra/issues/867) here to discuss a different approach.
+Essentially, what I am proposing is a way for the application to handle its own completion.

 ### Click (Python)